-A deferred tax liability of Nil and \$1 million relating to an available-for-sale financial asset has been recognized in other comprehensive income during the three months and nine months ended December 31, 2011.
+A reversal of deferred tax liability of less than \$1 million and \$1 million relating to an available-for-sale financial asset has been recognized in other comprehensive income during the year ended March 31, 2013 and March 31, 2012, respectively.

 The foreign tax expense is due to income taxes payable overseas, principally in the United States of America.
-The company benefits from certain significant tax incentives provided to software firms under Indian tax laws.
+The Company benefits from certain significant tax incentives provided to software firms under Indian tax laws.
 These incentives include those for facilities set up under the Special Economic Zones Act, 2005 and software development facilities designated as "Software Technology Parks" (the STP Tax Holiday).
 The STP Tax Holiday was available for ten consecutive years, beginning from the financial year when the unit started producing computer software or April 1, 1999, whichever is earlier.
 The Indian Government, through the Finance Act, 2009, had extended the tax holiday for the STP units until fiscal 2011.
 The tax holiday for all of our STP units expired as of March 31, 2011.
 Under the Special Economic Zones Act, 2005 scheme, units in designated special economic zones which begin providing services on or after April 1, 2005 are eligible for a deduction of 100 percent of profits or gains derived from the export of services for the first five years from commencement of provision of services and 50 percent of such profits or gains for a further five years.
 Certain tax benefits are also available for a further period of five years subject to the unit meeting defined conditions.

-As of December 31, 2012, the company has provided for branch profit tax of \$53 million for its U.S branch, as the company estimates that these branch profits are expected to be distributed in the foreseeable future.
+As of March 31, 2013, the company has provided for branch profit tax of \$58 million for its U.S branch, as the company estimates that these branch profits are expected to be distributed in the foreseeable future.

-Deferred income tax liabilities have not been recognized on temporary differences amounting to \$375 million and \$316 million as of December 31, 2012 and March 31, 2012, respectively, associated with investments in subsidiaries and branches as it is probable that the temporary differences will not reverse in the foreseeable future.
+Deferred income tax liabilities have not been recognized on temporary differences associated with investments in subsidiaries and branches as it is probable that the temporary differences will not reverse in the foreseeable future.